arnab000007/Walmart-Sale-Forecasting/README.md

 Please find the [GitHub link](https://github.com/arnab000007/Walmart-Store-Sales-Forecasting) of the project.

-Thank you for your attention and reading my work.
+Thank you for your attention and for reading my work.
 If you liked this story, share it with your friends and colleagues!.
 Also, follow me on [LinkedIn](https://www.linkedin.com/in/arnab-das-17915173/).

-I want to thank all the team members of Applied AI course, especially Srikanth sir.
+I want to thank all the team members of the Applied AI course, especially Srikanth sir.
 Please visit [https://www.appliedaicourse.com/](https://www.appliedaicourse.com/) for more information.

 ### References
 1. [https://facebook.github.io/prophet/docs/quick_start.html#python-api](https://facebook.github.io/prophet/docs/quick_start.html#python-api)